 Collaborative Working in Symptom Management

-This module will allow you to develop a holistic approach to the multi-disciplinary management of complex symptoms when working with clients requiring palliative care.
+This module will allow you to develop a holistic approach to the multi-disciplinary management of complex symptoms when working with clients requiring palliative and/or supportive care.
 The philosophy of the module is to focus on the patient’s narrative of individual needs, the quality of their life and the management of symptoms in a way that is appropriate to them at a specific time, so enhancing clinical practice.
 A collaborative approach to care is advocated.
 The module reflects the End of Life Care competency of Symptom Management - maintaining comfort and wellbeing at the end of life.

 Who the course is aimed at